-With respect to appointments, the Remuneration and Appointments Committee:
+With specific regard to appointments, the Remuneration and Appointments Committee:

-- recommends candidates for Director positions to the Board of Directors, pursuant to article 2386, paragraph 1 of the Civil Code, when an independent Director is to be replaced; - proposes candidates for independent Director positions for submission to the shareholders' meeting, taking into account any recommendations from shareholders; - does not formulate opinions for the Board of Directors on the size and composition of the Board or on what professional profiles would be appropriate within it, for the reasons explained above.
+- recommends candidates for Director positions to the Board of Directors, pursuant to Article 2386, paragraph 1 of the Civil Code, when an independent Director is to be replaced; - proposes candidates for independent Director positions for submission to the shareholders' meeting, taking into account any recommendations from shareholders; - formulates opinions for the Board of Directors on the size and composition of the Board of Directors and may also give opinions on what professional profiles would be appropriate within it.

-With respect to remuneration, the Remuneration and Appointments Committee:
+With specific regard to remuneration, the Remuneration and Appointments Committee:

-- submits to the Board of Directors proposals for determining the general remuneration policy for executive Directors, other Directors with specific duties and managers with strategic responsibilities; - regularly assesses the adequacy, overall consistency and actual application of the general policy adopted regarding the remuneration of executive Directors, other Directors with specific duties and managers with strategic responsibilities, obtaining in this regard information provided by the Managing Directors and formulating, if appropriate, relevant proposals to put to the Board of Directors; - submits proposals to the Board of Directors regarding the remuneration of executive Directors and other Directors with specific duties, as well as proposals concerning the setting of performance objectives linked to the variable component of this remuneration, monitoring the application of the decisions taken by the Board itself, checking, in particular, that performance targets have been met.
+- submits proposals to the Board of Directors for determining the general policy regarding the remuneration of executive Directors, other Directors with specific duties and managers with strategic responsibilities; - regularly assesses the adequacy, overall consistency and actual application of the general policy for the remuneration of executive Directors, other Directors with specific duties and managers with strategic responsibilities, obtaining, in regard to the latter, information provided by the Managing Directors; - submits proposals to the Board of Directors regarding the remuneration of executive Directors and other Directors with specific duties, as well as proposals concerning the setting of performance objectives linked to the variable component of such remuneration, monitoring the application of the decisions adopted by the Board, checking, in particular, that performance targets have been met.